Xiaomi 12 and Xiaomi 12 Pro with Snapdragon 8 Gen-1 SoC launched in China

-Xiaomi’s long-awaited flagship phones Xiaomi 12 and Xiaomi 12 Pro have gone official after being through truckloads of leaks and rumors.
-The two phones have been launched in their native land but we expect them to be available globally as well, starting early 2022.
+Xiaomi’s long-awaited flagship phones Xiaomi 12 and Xiaomi 12 Pro went official in China late on Tuesday night.
+So much was already known about the two devices and a cheaper third variant that there was hardly anything new at the event itself.
+We expect the devices in other geographies sometime during the first quarter of 2022.

-As officially revealed earlier, the Xiaomi 12 and Xiaomi 12 Pro phones are powered by the latest 4nm-based Snapdragon 8 Gen-1 SoC.
-Thus, this puts Xiaomi 12 in direct competition with other phones in the pipeline – Galaxy S22, Oppo Find X4, and OnePlus 10 Pro, which are slated to arrive early next with the same SoC.
+The Xiaomi 12 and Xiaomi 12 Pro are powered by the 4nm-based Snapdragon 8 Gen-1 SoC, putting them alongside other devices that carry the flagship chipset.
+Some of them include the Galaxy S22, Oppo Find X4, and OnePlus 10 Pro.

 Price and availability details